corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deploying/deploying.md

 * `<vault-URL>` is the full URL including port at which the Vault instance is reachable, not including any path.
 * `<vault-token>` must allow sufficient permissions to read from Vault at the Corda configured paths and write to the `<path-to-corda-created-secrets>`, where Corda writes secrets it creates.

+The passwords for the RBAC and CRYPTO schemas and VNODES database must be available in Vault before Corda is deployed.
+These must be available in the Vault `dbsecrets` path, under the keys `rbac`, `crypto`, and `vnodes` respectively.
+{{< note >}}
+These keys are not tied to the schema names.
+If the schema names change, the key names remain `rbac`, `crypto`, and `vnodes`.
+{{< /note >}}
+Additionally, a passphrase and salt for the Corda wrapping keys must be added to the Vault `cryptosecrets` path under the keys `passphrase` and `salt` respectively.

 ### Bootstrapping

 By default, the Helm chart automatically configures Kafka, PostgreSQL, and a default set of Corda RBAC roles as part of the deployment process.